 We usually get around it by writing very specific rule with lots of element IDs, and/or by using the !important directive.

-If you get the PRO version you may ask for support in the forum and we will give suggestions.
+If you get the PRO version you may ask for support in the support ticket system and we will be happy to give suggestions.

 But please do your homework before.